atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 - it 1 have, " replied she~*‘ I
 «
-had quite forgot it — 1 have fo many
-“things in my head, that I vronder L
-“remember anything — But go, Fanny,
+had quite forgot it — 1 have fo many things in my head, that I vronder L remember anything — But go, Fanny, step
-“step
 A
 f
 *